Banff Centre has suspended all scheduled programs and events on campus until September. We will not be accepting applications during this time.

 Applicants will be notified of their status as soon as adjudication is complete.

 International participants are restricted to a six-month residency at Banff Centre.
-The program end date for all international participants is not later than December 7, 2018.
 This is due to changes made by the Government of Canada to international student visa regulations, effective June 1, 2014.

 All programs, faculty, dates, fees, and offers of financial assistance are subject to change.
 Program fee is subject to applicable taxes.
 Non-refundable fees and deposits will be retained upon cancellation.
 Any other fees are refunded at the discretion of the Banff Centre.
 The application deadline is 11:59 p.m.
 Mountain Standard Time.